If you’re dieting and exercising to lose weight and improve your health and fitness, you may be wondering if it’s worth buying a body fat scale.

 Look for a scale with easy to understand instructions and guidelines and simple to operate controls.

 Make sure the numbers on the scale are clear and large enough to read.
-If you are short-sighted, for easier reading buy a model with a wireless display unit that attaches to a wall.
+If you are short-sighted, you may want to buy a model with a wireless display unit that attaches to a wall.

 - Multiple user profiles